ibizaman/selfhostblocks/modules/contracts/backup/docs/default.md

 - [Borgbackup block](blocks-borgbackup.html).
 - [ZFS block](blocks-zfs.html).

+### Script {#contract-backup-providers-script}

+Every provider instance generates a script with the needed credentials embedded in it.

+The name of the script is derived from the name of the provider.
+For example with the [service `restic`](blocks-restic.html#blocks-restic-maintenance-restore), a backup instance `shb.restic.instances."myservice"` would create a script named `restic-backups-myservice`.

+The available commands are:

+- list snapshots: `sudo <script> snapshots`
+- to restore a snapshot: `sudo <script> restore <snapshot>`
+- to take a snapshot: `sudo <script> backup`
+- to execute a custom command where arguments are sent: `sudo <script> exec <args>` the available commands depend on the provider but they all accept `--help`.

 ## Requester Blocks and Services {#contract-backup-requesters}

 - <!-- [ -->Audiobookshelf<!-- ](services-audiobookshelf.html). --> (no manual yet)